astravant/digital-garden-jekyll/_notes/hip-hop-philosophy.md

 title: Hip-Hop Philosophy
 ---

-Advice from a culture that symbolizes authentic expression, rebellion, and a constant challenge to the status quo.
+Advice from a culture that expresses authenticity, rebellion, and a constant challenge to the status quo.

 > “We can’t change the world until we change ourselves.” – Biggie Smalls